TheGodRX/AINEURAL_BODY_FOR_CHATGPT/README.md

 ### Running the Code

-To run the code, navigate to the directory where `filename.py` is located and run `python filename.py` in the command line.
+To run the code, navigate to the directory where `AINEURALBODY.py` is located and run `python3 AINEURALBODY.py` in the command line.
 Once the code is running, it will prompt you to provide natural language input.
 You can enter any question or request, and the chatbot will respond with a generated message and/or perform a movement using its motors.

 Note that the chatbot requires access to a webcam in order to work properly.
 When the code is running, it will open up a window showing the video feed from the camera.
 You can close this window at any time by pressing `q`.